USF-COMIT/trevor/README.md

 ## Getting Started

+To begin operations start  by visiting our [operators field guide](https://usf-comit.github.io/trevor/md_docs_2operators__field__guide.html)

+For additional documentation on the hardware, electronics, and software visit our [detailed documentation ](https://usf-comit.github.io/trevor)

 ## Credits

 This package was created by Dr. Kristopher Krasnosky and Jaden Crute of the [USF COMIT](https://github.com/USF-COMIT) group and offered under the Apache 2.0 License.